K3S/ibmi-ai-workers/quickstart-2/index.md

 # Quickstart 2 — Five workers in parallel (RPG + PHP)
 {: .no_toc }

-**Status:** Draft V1 — code untested on Calvin yet
+**Status:** Draft V2

 This chapter takes the demo from [Quickstart 1 (RPG + PHP)]({% link quickstart-1/index.md %}) and runs five RPG workers against the same five rows, in parallel.
 Wall-clock time drops from "five sequential round trips" to "one round trip happening five times at once."

 The key insight: **parallelism falls out of the architecture, not from new code**.
 The PHP worker doesn't change.
 The contract doesn't change.
 Most of the RPG doesn't change.
 What changes is small enough that you can do it in half an hour.

-If you've read [Quickstart 2 (RPG only)]({% link quickstart-2-rpg/index.md %}), you've already seen this same lesson once — five workers using SQL claiming to coordinate, no queue between them needed for V1.
+If you've read [Quickstart 2 (RPG only)]({% link quickstart-2-rpg/index.md %}), you've already seen this same lesson once — five workers using SQL claiming to coordinate.
 This chapter applies the same parallelism pattern to the RPG+PHP architecture, with one notable addition: **a `WORK_QUEUE` between the batch initiator and the workers**, because the K3S architecture commits to using queues as the work-distribution mechanism for production.

 ## Table of contents
 {: .no_toc .text-delta }